spicysoft/jp-www-gitlab-com/sites/uncategorized/source/job-families/finance/data-science/index.html.md

 The Staff Data Scientist has all of the responsibilities of a Senior Data Scientist, plus:

-*  Improve predictive models with data from multiple models
-*  Automate feedback loops for algorithms/models in production
-*  Create repeatable processes and scalable data products
-*  Influence functional teams and develop best practices across the organization
+*  Develop a technical data science team vision and strategy
 *  Review, scale, and enhance operationalized statistical models and algorithms
+*  Mentoring data scientists and data analysts

 #### Requirements

 The Staff Data Scientist meets all of the requirements of a Senior Data Scientist, plus:

-* 6+ years professional experience in an analytics role
-* 4+ years professional experience in a predictive analytics, data science, or similar role
+* 5+ years professional experience in a predictive analytics, data science, or similar role
-* Developed 4 or more automated machine learning models for production use
-* Developed and presented 6 or more predictive analytical projects
-* Developed communication skills with ability to explain statistic and mathematical concepts to non-experts
-* Extensive knowledge, application, and experience in creating and implementing recommendation systems, machine learning, NLP, statistics, and deep learning
+* Knowledge and experience automating machine learning models at scale
-* Ability to quantify improvements from business efficiency or customer experience based on research outcomes
+* Expertise solving complex and highly impactful quantitative business problems
+* Strong proficiency with python (pandas, numpy, etc.), SQL, and cloud environments
+* Expert understanding of statistics and the math behind data science algorithms

 #### Staff Data Scientist Performance Indicators